knative/serving/docs/telemetry.md

 [setting up a logging plugin](setting-up-a-logging-plugin.md).

 ## Metrics troubleshooting
-You can use Prometheus web UI to troubleshoot publishing and service discovery issues for metrics.
+You can use the Prometheus web UI to troubleshoot publishing and service discovery issues for metrics.
 To access to the web UI, forward the Prometheus server to your machine:

 ```shell
 kubectl port-forward -n monitoring $(kubectl get pods -n monitoring --selector=app=prometheus --output=jsonpath="{.items[0].metadata.name}") 9090
 ```

-Then browse to http://localhost:9090 to access the UI:
+Then browse to http://localhost:9090 to access the UI.

 * To see the targets that are being scraped, go to Status -> Targets
 * To see what Prometheus service discovery is picking up vs. dropping, go to Status -> Service Discovery